 The Foundation is a legally separate, tax-exempt organization.
 It acts primarily as a fund-raising organization that receives gifts and bequests, administers those resources, and disburses payments to or on behalf of the District for scholarships and programs.
 Although the District does not control the timing or amount of receipts from the Foundation, the Foundation's restricted resources can only be used by, or for the benefit of, the District or its constituents.
 Consequently, the Foundation is considered a component unit of the District and is discretely presented in the District's financial statements.
-For financial reporting purposes only the Foundation's statements of financial position and activities are included in the District's financial statements as required by generally accepted accounting principles for public colleges and universities.
+For financial reporting purposes only the Foundation's statements as required by generally accepted accounting principles for public colleges and universities.